Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 Generally, space fixtures 8-12 feet apart for a 20-foot wall.
 Professional designers can calculate exact spacing based on your specific architecture.

 **Can upward lighting work on modern smooth facades?**
 Yes, but the effect is more subtle.
 Modern facades benefit from upward lighting that emphasizes architectural lines and edges rather than heavy texture.
+For these surfaces, precise alignment is key, as the light beam acts as a highlighter for the building's geometry.

 **Does DASTOR include bulbs?**
 Yes — each DASTOR light comes with 2x GU10 7W 3000K LED bulbs included.